Ray-Tracing-Systems/kernel_slicer/README.md

 2. build clspv;

 3. Select one of examples from app folder.
-We use the simplest one in this tutorial: "apps/01_intersectSphere".
+We use the simple example of image processing in this tutorial: "apps/05_filter_bloom_good".

 4. (temp) clone vkfw from cbvh project to apps to form "apps/vkfw";

 5. (optional) Understand CPU code.
 You may comment all Vulkan includes and generated files from CMakeLists.txt (test_class_generated.cpp and test_class_generated_ds.cpp) to build and run only cpu code.
-And please comment "test_class_gpu()" call in main.cpp; You may fix CMake and includes back later.
+And please comment "tone_mapping_gpu()" call in main.cpp; You may fix CMake and includes back later.

 6. Run kernel kslicer with the folowing command line (examples are stored in ".vscode/launch.json") from the project folder (i.e. the folder where this README.md is located):

 ```
-./kslicer "apps/01_intersectSphere/test_class.cpp" -mainClass "TestClass" -stdlibfolder "TINYSTL" -v
+./kslicer "apps/05_filter_bloom_good/test_class.cpp" -pattern "ipv" -mainClass "TestClass" -stdlibfolder "TINYSTL" -v
 ```

-Now generated files should apper in  "apps/01_intersectSphere" folder.
+Now generated files should apper in  "apps/05_filter_bloom_good" folder.

- 7. Go to "apps/01_intersectSphere" and edit "z_generated.cl".
+ 7. Go to "apps/05_filter_bloom_good" and edit "z_generated.cl".
 Sorry, includes are still not done.
-You need to replace "LiteMath.h" to "include/OpenCLMath.h"; Check if there is some other wrong includes which are not expected in GPU code and remove them (not fo this example).
+You need to replace "LiteMath.h" to "include/OpenCLMath.h"; Check if there is some other wrong includes which are not expected in GPU code and remove them (not for this example).

- 8. Put clspv to "apps/01_intersectSphere" and run:
+ 8. Put clspv to "apps/05_filter_bloom_good" and run:

  ```
 ./clspv z_generated.cl -o z_generated.cl.spv -pod-pushconstant
 ```

- If you dot z_generated.cl.spv file, kernels were compiled succesfully.
+ If you got z_generated.cl.spv file, kernels were compiled succesfully.

  9. Now you can bind generated code to some your Vulkan code.
 We provide simple example in *test_class_gpu.cpp*.

- 10. Build and run the application (don't forget to get back "test_class_gpu()" call in main.cpp if you previously comment it) from the sample folder "apps/01_intersectSphere".
+ 10. Build and run application (don't forget to get back "tone_mapping_gpu()" call in main.cpp if you previously comment it) from the sample folder "apps/05_filter_bloom_good".
 Now you should have 2 identical images in the sample forder: the first from the CPU code path and the second from the GPU one.

 ## Feature list: what you can do and what you should avoid